breuner/elbencho/docs/usage/help-all.md

                           one GPU per service) instead of default round robin to threads (i.e. multiple GPUs per service, if multiple given).
-  --hosts arg             Comma-separated list of hosts in service mode for
+  --hosts arg             List of hosts in service mode (separated by comma,
-                          coordinated benchmark.
+                          space, or newline) for coordinated benchmark.
 When this argument is used, this program instance runs in master mode to coordinate the given service mode hosts.
-The given number of threads, dirs and files is per-host then.
+The given number of threads, dirs and files is per-service then.
+(Format: hostname[:port]) --hostsfile arg         Path to file containing line-separated service hosts to use for benchmark.
-                          (Format: hostname[:port])
-  --hostsfile arg         Path to file containing line-separated service hosts
-                          to use for benchmark.
 Lines starting with "#" will be ignored.
 (Format: hostname[:port])